lemaniak/ary/README.md

 * [load-grunt-tasks] - Load multiple grunt tasks using globbing patterns (saves the work to manually add each grunt task)
 * [time-grunt] - Display the elapsed execution time of grunt tasks nice UI output

+**Bower**
+to handle our web application  libraries:
+-Angular
+-Jquery
+-RequireJS
+-RequireJS-dom ready

+**JShint**
+to compile all of our javascript files and look for errors at compile time [jshint]

 ### Installation